jayway/robocar-ble-service/README.md

 ```
 sudo systemctl disable bluetooth
 ```
-If you need the daemon after disabling the daemon You can power up the Bluetooth adapter after stopping the bluetooth daemon.
+You need to power up the Bluetooth adapter after stopping the bluetooth daemon. before running the RCcar service.
+Bring up the BT adapter with:

 ```
 sudo hciconfig hci0 up